Teksta versija

 (6) When issuing the requested passenger data from the Register the Passenger information unit shall comply with the time periods laid down in Section 13 of this Law.
 In urgent cases the Passenger information unit shall issue the requested passenger data from the Register in compliance with the conditions of Section 14 of this Law.

 Section 17.
-Reply to a Foreign Request
+Reply to a Request of a Foreign State or International Organisation

 Section 18.
 Issuance of Passenger Data from the Register within the International Co-operation in the Field of Criminal Law